 So many people post on our message boards, call our helpline, and email us with questions about their overall health.
 What follow-up should I have?
 Which doctors should oversee my care?
 If I have prophylactic surgery, am I trading one health risk for several new risks?
 These are valid questions.

 In 2010 the large, multi-institutional PROSE study reported conclusive data that prophylactic surgery lowers the risk for cancer and prophylactic salpingo-oophorectomy lowers the risk for mortality in women with mutations.
-We published a summary of this research in our newsletter.
 This was important, long-awaited data that validated a lifesaving intervention.

 But this advance in knowledge is tempered in part by research that suggests that early menopause can lead to increased risk for heart disease.
 Preliminary studies on laboratory animals propose that the BRCA genes may play a role in repairing heart damage.
 As more women seek prophylactic surgery at younger ages, risk for heart disease later in life becomes more relevant.
 But little is known about the magnitude and timing of this risk, or the best way to monitor or potentially offset this risk.
 Will exercise, medications, or hormones help, and by how much?
 Should we schedule regular visits to the cardiologist?
 Is the risk for cardiac disease even higher for those of us who have undergone chemotherapy with agents that are known to damage heart tissue?
 The answers to these important questions will only be elucidated through more population-specific research.